clkao/hlsjs-p2p-wrapper/README.md

 ### Pre-requisites

-First of all, make sure you are using an `npm` version > 3.x.
+First of all, make sure you are using a Node.js version >= 6.0.0

 Since the installation uses a Ruby script, you need Ruby to be installed on your machine.
 On most Linux distros and on macOS, it's installed by default, but for windows you need to install it [manually](https://www.ruby-lang.org/en/).